baumhoto/gzdoom/README.md

 - open xcode project in gzdoom/gzdoom/gzdoom.xcodeproj
 - adjust developemt team
 - deploy to device
-- start app first time (app will crash)-> because data files can not be found but now there should be a gzdoom folder in the Files App under "On my iPad". there copy all the files from
+- start app first time (app will crash)-> because data files can not be found but now there should be a gzdoom folder in the Files App under "On my iPad". there copy all the files from the support folder inside the gzdoom/support folder
+- afterwards add an IWAD file of your choice e.g doom.wad or heretic.wad etc.
+- Start app again.
+Controlling the menu via keyboard works.
+Start game and use WSAD/mouse to run game.
+Currently saving is an issue as text input is not working.

 # Welcome to GZDoom!